dmidlo/histdata.com-tools/README.md

 - there is no return value from calling histdatacom, it functions only as far as the cli version does, that is, that it will validate, download, extract, and/or import to influxdb.
 - After that, It would be up the developer to work with the files on disk or to query influxdb.
-- for progress bars in jupyter you will need to install the ipywidgets package with `pip install ipywidgets`

 ######  First import the required modules
 ```python